MichaelFrazzy/horizon-sample-data/README.md

 `python src/processor/scheduler.py`

 Runs price updates daily at 1am UTC.
-Output is constant due to the fixed dates of the current sample data, in other circumstances price updates would be fetched.
+Output is constant due to the fixed dates of the current sample data, in other circumstances price updates would be fetched and added to log.

 ## Data Validation

 `python src/utils/validation.py`

-The validation utility script ensures both that setup/loading was successful without unexpected null values, while also outputting the final USD volume totals of each project id.
+The validation utility script ensures both that setup and loading were successful without unexpected null values or other issues, while also outputting the final USD volume totals of each project id.
 As part of testing an additional daily-volumes endpoint has been added to provide further summary stats as needed.
 The two endpoints queried include:

 1. /daily-volumes